 - Large crate or heavy-duty moving box for the body of the clock

 Whether you’re moving your clock yourself, have hired a partner through a peer-to-peer shipping network, or are working with a professional clock shipping company, you will most likely need to pack the inner workings of your grandfather clock yourself before your shipping provider arrives for pickup.

 Once you’ve acquired the necessary packing materials, you can begin packing your grandfather clock.
 Every grandfather clock is different, but these steps are a good place to start:

 - Assess your clock.
 Inspect it carefully for signs of existing structural damage or weakness.
-Note even the smallest dents and cracks, as well as missing screws or keys, so you can take the appropriate precautions before you move so the damage doesn’t worsen.
+Not even the smallest dents and cracks, as well as missing screws or keys, so you can take the appropriate precautions before you move so the damage doesn’t worsen.
 Take pictures of any existing damage—you’ll need them if you need to make an insurance claim.

 - Disassemble as much as possible.
 Do not, under any circumstances, attempt to move a grandfather clock without dismantling it.

 - Remove glass panels.
-Wrap them in cloth, then a layer of bubble wrap before placing them gently inside a box clearly labelled as “FRAGILE”.
+Wrap them in cloth, then a layer of bubble wrap before placing them gently inside a box clearly labeled as “FRAGILE”.
 Artwork or picture frame boxes work well.
 Be careful not to let the bubble wrap come into direct contact with the glass—it can leave marks.

 - Secure the chains and cables.
 Reach inside the side panel and wide or crank the weights about halfway to the top of the clock.
-Chains or cables should be taut and tense so they stay stationary in transit once the weights are removed.
+Chains or cables should be tense so they stay stationary in transit once the weights are removed.

 Secure chains in place with packing tape or a twist tie to eliminate the chance of the chains falling off their sprockets, and to prevent them from getting tangled up while the weights are being removed and the clock is in transit.